pbek/QOwnNotes/webpage/src/de/scripting/methods-and-objects.md

 property string mySelection;

 // register your settings variables so the user can set them in the script settings
-// use this property if you don't need
 //
 // unfortunately there is no QVariantHash in Qt, we only can use
 // QVariantMap (that has no arbitrary ordering) or QVariantList (which at